 3. Almost all words have connotative meanings.
 Connotation: an idea or feeling that a word invokes in addition to its literal or primary meaning.
 Example: when we use the word 'judge' we often imply that a person has formed a negative conclusion about something since we rarely use it to describe positive attributes or activities.
 Ex: "Don't judge me."
 But when we say "He's really nice", we are still judging him.
-Lesson: Critique the words the anchors and actors use, especially words like important, love, reality, judge, relationship, faith, manly/womanly, motherly/fatherly and many others.
+Lesson: Critique the words that the news anchors and TV/film actors use, especially words like important, love, reality, judge, relationship, faith, manly/womanly, motherly/fatherly and many others.
 (Start a list!)
 Consider if the word is used to evoke a particular feeling, and also if the word has further implications about roles and social expectations.

-Fragmented pictures and accompanying music and sound effects: are used grip your attention and evoke feelings.
-Pay attention to the music and sounds which provide added tension (like it does in movies).
+Fragmented pictures and accompanying music and sound effects: These are used grip your attention and evoke feelings.
+Pay attention to the music and sounds which provide added tension!